Sheep42/clean-theme/README.md

 If you plan to never use browser-sync, you can modify `package.json` in the theme root so that the `npm start` script runs gulp with the no-browser-sync flag.

 #### Sass
-This theme exclusively uses [Sass](https://sass-lang.com/) for styling and comes with .
+This theme exclusively uses [Sass](https://sass-lang.com/) for styling and comes with a predefined file structure.
 However, you can deviate from the file structure if it doesn't suit your needs.

 Imports are set up inside of  `_style.scss`.
 The Bootstrap library is included, but the import is commented out by default.
 If you want to use all of Bootstrap, you can simply uncomment the line and get going, but you can also import only the specific parts that you would like to use.